 Chicago is one of the best cities in the country for architecture.
 A Chicago River architecture boat tour is one of the easiest ways to understand the skyline, the city’s history, and the buildings that make Chicago feel different from other major cities.

 Observation decks like Willis Tower Skydeck and 360 Chicago can also be strong choices for travelers who want skyline views.
-Choose based on location, timing, weather, and how much time you want to spend indoors.
+Choose based on hotel location, timing, weather, crowds, and how much time you want to spend indoors.

 Millennium Park and Grant Park